 All Divisions of the Bankruptcy Court for the Middle District of Florida

 The Court has transitioned to E-Orders in CM/ECF effective May 18, 2015.
-All proposed orders are not submitted via CM/ECF.
+All proposed orders are submitted via CM/ECF.

 For your assistance the court prepared an electronic learning module for your review.
 Please ensure that anyone who submits orders views the electronic learning module, prior to submission.
 The module may be viewed using the following link: Learning Module

 Any CMECF user who has designated filing agents, will need to make adjustments within CMECF to provide your filing agent with access to submit orders on your behalf.
 To assist you with this process, please follow the steps outlined in the following document: CMECF eOrders Process for External Users.